 Preparing for and earning the a high school equivalency diploma is one of the most important journeys of your life!
 West Virginia currently uses the TASC Test Assessing Secondary Completion™ (TASC) to demonstrate the attainment of skills equivalent to those at the high school completion level.
 Many people just like you have taken the TASC™ Tests to get a better job, continue their education, or prove to themselves they can accomplish dreams they once thought were impossible.

-This website will give you an insight to the TASC™; and it will walk you through all the steps needed to prepare for and earn this valuable credential.
+This website will give you an insight to the TASC™ and assist you with locating a WVAdultEd classroom, which will be your first step toward preparing for and earning this valuable credential.

 The West Virginia Department of Education provides the state TASC™ policy.
-Questions about the TASC™ tests or any of its policies or procedures should be addressed to the WV State TASC™ Administrator™, Debra Kimbler, 304.558.6315, 800.642.2670.
+Questions about the TASC™ tests or any of its policies or procedures should be addressed to the WV State TASC™ Administrator™, Ellen Killion, 304-558-6315, 800-642.2670.

 Info You Should Know